zavalab/ADAM_Documentation/dashboard_vis_tool.md

 <h2>Visualize Model Result</h2>

 <p>
-    To visualize the result of a completed model, use the left hand side of the visualization tool and select the desired nodel in the dropdown menu.
+    To visualize the result of a completed model, use the left-hand side of the visualization tool and select the desired model in the dropdown menu.
 </p>

 <img src="Pictures\Dashboard_tutorials\visualization_tool\vis_model.png">